TandeepGill/Rentalverse-old/README.md

 I need to update the database schema to allow for more features to be added, such as the ability of a user to track maintenance requests and monthly rent payments.
 The front end styling needs to be improved, along with accessibility.
 I will be working through these different features and tracking upcoming features in the Nice-To-Have section below.

-# Nice-To-Have features (not an inclusive list):
+# Nice-To-Have Features (not an inclusive list)

 - Allow a user to input maintenance requests by property and track progress as maintenance is carried out; i.e. Pending, In Progress, Completed
 - Allow a user to keep track of rent payments and when they were made
 - Add validations and prompts on the front end to visually inform a user
 - Allow a user to to edit their account information; i.e. avatar, email, password etc.

-# Sample Images/GIFs:
+# Sample Images/GIFs

 - Coming Soon!